 BOOMERANG

-The Boomerang Coaster is one of Vekoma’s most popular models; about 50 of them have been built since 1984.
+The Boomerang coaster is one of Vekoma’s most popular models; over 50 of them have been built since 1984.
 Riders are winched backwards out of the station up a spike-like lift hill.
 The train is then released and hurtles through the station, around cobra roll and vertical loop inversions before coming to a rest up another spike.
 The train is then released from the second spike where it travels the track in reverse.
-There are various Boomerang models such as The Giant Inverted Boomerang and Invertigo where the trains are suspended below the track.
+There are various Boomerang models such as the Giant Inverted Boomerang (aka GIB) and Invertigo where the trains are suspended below the track.

 Examples: